-Students at Destinations Career Academy of Colorado gain exposure to relevant technical and specialty trade skills from career technical education (CTE) courses built around six career areas, allowing them to explore occupations of interest.
+Students at Destinations Career Academy of Colorado gain exposure to relevant technical and specialty trade skills from career readiness education courses built around five career areas, allowing them to explore occupations of interest.
 These engaging, content-rich courses expand the traditional education experience and maximize a student's ability to succeed in the community and workforce.
 Successful completion of these courses may help students prepare for industry certification tests after graduation.*

-CTE courses are based on the knowledge and skills required for each career pathway in the following career areas:
+Career readiness courses are based on the knowledge and skills required for each career pathway in the following career fields:

-- Business and Marketing: Careers in marketing, planning, organizing, directing, and evaluating business functions essential to efficient and productive business operations.
-Learn more about Business and Marketing.
+- Business: Careers in finance, marketing, and planning, organizing, directing, and evaluating business functions essential to efficient and productive business operations.
+Learn more about Business.

-- Health Science: Careers in planning, managing, and providing therapeutic services, diagnostic services, health informatics, support services, and biotechnology research and development.
-Learn more about Health Science.
+- Health and Human Services: Careers in planning, managing, and providing therapeutic services, diagnostic services, health informatics, and support services.
+Learn more about Health and Human Services.

-- Information Technology (IT): Building linkages in IT occupations for entry level, technical, and professional careers related to the design, development, support, and management of hardware, software, and multimedia.
+- Information Technology (IT): Building linkages in IT occupations for entry level, technical, and professional careers related to the design, development, support, and management of hardware, software, multimedia, and systems integration services.
 Learn more about Information Technology.